 If you’re serious about making money in your music career, the following methods are a much better use of your time and should be implemented as part of any independent artist’s long-term strategy.
 Here are some of the best ways for independent musicians to make money:

-During a conversation with an executive for Sony Music Japan, he told me the shocking secret to making money at Japanese concert.
+During a conversation with an executive for Sony Music Japan, he told me the shocking secret to making money at a Japanese concert.
 Towels.
 That’s right, towels with the artist’s name, logo, even with their entire face printed on a giant bath towel.
 They almost always sell out at nearly every concert in Japan.
 The going rate for a towel with the artist’s face printed on it?
 The equivalent of $ 35 USD.